 We can apply shift parallelism only across TP and SP because of their KV cache invariance property (Section~\ref{sec:general_kv_cache}), as a result, Shift Parallelism provides superior performance in the highlighted cases.
 The only case Shift Parallelism loses on DP (but wins on TP) is the throughput in high traffic, because parallel attention inevitably requires GPU communications.

 In shift parallelism, we have two configurations; a) the base config that implements SP to optimize TTFT and throughput, and b) the shift configuration that implements full TP to optimize TPOT.
-The base configuration can optionally be a combination of TP and SP, of model does not fit into a single GPU (Section~\ref{sec:SP_TP_algorithm}).
+The base configuration can optionally be a combination of TP and SP (Section~\ref{sec:SP_TP_algorithm}), if the model does not fit into a single GPU.

-\paragraph{How do we shift?} The main criteria of switching between configurations is simple: We choose the base model for large batch size and the shift model for small batch size.
+\paragraph{How do we shift?} The main criterion of switching between configurations is simple: We choose the base model for large batch size and the shift model for small batch size.
 Therefore, we decide on a shift parallelism threshold, if the batch size is larger than the threshold, we choose $(SP, TP)$ configuration, and choose the shift configuration, i.e., full-TP on $(SP\times TP)$ group as Algorithm~\ref{alg:shift_SP_TP} describes.